 This rule ensures that the game progresses steadily towards a conclusion, be it a checkmate, stalemate, or a draw by agreement.

-Theoretical Implications of Allowing Passing in Chess
+Theoretical Implications of Allowing Passing or Skipping a Turn in Chess

 Though not permitted, it is interesting to theorize what chess would look like if passing were allowed.